 Chapter floor tours will be offered during the recruitment process.

 We encourage parents to become involved with their student's fraternity or sorority experience.
 There are numerous ways parents can become involved, including attendance at Parents' Weekends and award banquets.
-Many chapters also have parents' clubs in Eugene and other large cities.
+Many chapters also have parents' clubs in Northeast Ohio and other large cities throughout the US.
 These clubs are a great way to meet and network with other parents.

 Sorority Recruitment FAQs